 Chandler Ltd REDD Microphone

-This Chandler item in not currently in stock.
-Please contact us if you'd like to Special Order this item and we'll get you an approximate ETA
+Chandler REDD Microphone not currently in stock.
+Please contact us if you'd like to Special Order this item and we'll get you an ETA

 Continuing in the rich tradition of innovation at EMI, dating back to the early 1930s with Alan Blumlein, the father of ‘Stereo’, the company’s first coil microphones, velocity ‘ribbon’ mics and the “Blumlein pair” technique, Chandler Limited and Abbey Road Studios introduce the first new EMI badged microphone in over a half century, the ‘REDD Microphone’.